-Ye ar ended
+Maintenance

+Year ended December 31,

 (in millions) 2012 2011 - Change % Change

 Maintenance revenue \$ 136.1 \$ 130.6 \$ 5.5 4%

 Cost of maintenance 26.0 25.2 0.8 3%

 Maintenance gross profit \$ 110.1 \$ 105.4 \$ 4.7 4%

-Maintenance gross margin 81% , D 81% )
+Maintenance gross margin 81% 81%

-Revenue from maintenance is comprised of annual fees derived from maintenance contracts associated with new software licenses and annual renewals of existing maintenance contracts.
-These contracts provide customers with updates, enhancements and upgrades to our software products and online, telephone and email support.
-The increase in maintenance revenue in 2012 compared to 2011 is principally comprised of (i) \$12.7 million of maintenance from new customers associated with new license agreements and increases in contracts with existing customers and (ii) \$4.1 million from maintenance contract inflationary rate adjustments, partially offset by (iii) \$11.3 million from maintenance contracts that were not renewed and reductions in contracts with existing customers.
+The increase in maintenance revenue in 2012 compared to 2011 was principally comprised of (i) \$12.7 million of maintenance from new customers associated with new license agreements and increases in contracts with existing customers and (ii) \$4.1 million from maintenance contract inflationary rate adjustments, partially offset by (iii) \$11.3 million from maintenance contracts that were not renewed and reductions in contracts with existing customers.

-Cost of maintenance is primarily comprised of human resource costs, stock-based compensation expense, third-party contractor expenses, third-party royalty costs, allocated depreciation, facilities and IT support costs, amortization of intangibles from business combinations and other costs incurred in providing support and services to our customers.
 Cost of maintenance increased during 2012 when compared to 2011 primarily as a result of increases in allocated costs and proprietary software costs.
-The increase in proprietary software costs is attributable to increases in maintenance contracts with existing customers for software products which include third-party royalty costs associated with the maintenance revenue.
+The increase in proprietary software costs was attributable to increases in maintenance contracts with existing customers for software products which include third-party royalty costs associated with the maintenance revenue.
 Maintenance gross margin in 2012 remained relatively unchanged when compared to 2011.